- 8 cups thinly sliced peeled red potatoes

 - 8 bacon strips, cooked and crumbled

 - Place potatoes in a Dutch oven; cover with water.
 Bring to a boil.
-Reduce heat; cover and simmer for 10-15 minutes or until tender.
+Reduce heat; cover and simmer for 10 minutes.
 Drain; cool for 10 minutes.

 - Toss bread crumbs with remaining butter; sprinkle over the top.
 Bake, uncovered, at 350° for 1 hour or until a thermometer reads 160° and potatoes are tender.
 Sprinkle with bacon.
 Yield: 12 servings.

 "Apache I would make the recipe as is and check to make sure it doesn't get dry.
 If it does you could add a small amount of milk and recheck every so often.
 Hope this helps."

 "Hi, I have a question it is probably a dumb one but I wanted to know when you put these in the crock pot, do you add water? and if so how much?
 Thanks so much for any help anybody can give me. :) I did give it 3 stars, just because it looks delicious."

 "I also added onion for flavor.
 Next time I will probably do in slow cooker.
 Potatoes got to soft after boiling them.
 Were more like mashed potatoes.
 They were a nice change though."

 "Add some grated onion to give a little more flavor."

 "This recipe was alright.
 Not too much savory flavor, but ok to eat for something different."

 "I made this for Thanksgiving dinner.
 I used 5 pounds of (unpeeled) red potatoes.
 Next time I won't waste my time slicing the potatoes I will just mash them.
 I also didn't have any room in the oven to bake it, so I put it in the crock pot on high for 1-2 hours until the cheese was melted and then on warm until it was time to eat."